misrab/docs/Dai.md

 ## Design Goals

-The current design of The Dai Credit System is the result of almost 2 years of iterations on the concept of a cryptocurrency with price stability backed by digital assets as collateral.
+The current design of The Dai Credit System the synthesis of several years of research regarding the concept of a cryptocurrency with price stability backed by digital assets as collateral.
 We take every opportunity we see to make reductions and simplifications based on things that are theoretically equivalent under an economic incentive analysis.
 For example, cash flow to MKR holders is represented as Buy&Burn rather than dividends, as their economic impact is equivalent but Buy&Burn is less complex to implement with smart contracts.
 This later ended up yielding returns when it enabled us to massively simplify the CDP lifecycle and liquidation processes.
 Another design goal was to ensure all operations were constant in both space and time complexity.
 This introduced some challenges as the system simulates multiple sets of continuously growing or shrinking balances and most state is actually a function of multiple real-time variables.
 The intention of this design goal was to create a system that scales well as the userbase of the Dai Credit System grows massively over time.

 ## Addressable Market